jamezmca/learn-to-code/course notes/javascript.md

     - So the mathematics example above would become `const x = 5` if written in JavaScript.
 * **`let`** is used to initialize a variable when the value is likely to change, or if we are uncertain as to how permanent it's value is (this is the most common initialization).
     - We would use `let` if we expected the value of `x` to change, for example:
+    - Note in the example below, that when we reassigned a new value to `x`, we did *not* reinitialize the variable.
 ```
 let x = 5
 x = 7